Traffic Director overview

 For many use cases, you need to handle traffic that originates from clients that aren't configured by Traffic Director.
 For example, you might need to ingress public internet traffic to your microservices.
 You might also want to configure a load balancer as a reverse proxy that handles traffic from a client before sending it on to a destination.

 For some use cases, you might want to set up Traffic Director to configure a gateway.
 A gateway is essentially a reverse proxy, typically Envoy running on one or more VMs, that listens for inbound requests, handles them, and sends them to a destination.
 The destination can be in any Google Cloud region or Google Kubernetes Engine (GKE) cluster.
 It can even be a destination outside of Google Cloud that is reachable from Google Cloud by using hybrid connectivity.
+For more information on when to use a gateway, see Ingress traffic for your mesh.

 In the following diagram, a VM in the